 Hammer Museum, Los Angeles: June 4–August 20, 2017

-Marisa Merz: The Sky Is a Great Space is organized by the Hammer Museum, Los Angeles, and The Metropolitan Museum of Art, New York.
-The exhibition is curated by Connie Butler, Chief Curator, Hammer Museum, and Ian Alteveer, Associate Curator, Department of Modern and Contemporary Art, The Metropolitan Museum of Art.
+Marisa Merz: The Sky Is a Great Space is organized by the Hammer Museum, Los Angeles, and the Metropolitan Museum of Art, New York.
+The exhibition is curated by Connie Butler, chief curator, Hammer Museum, and Ian Alteveer, curator, Department of Modern and Contemporary Art, the Metropolitan Museum of Art.

 The exhibition and publication were developed in close collaboration with Fondazione Merz, with major catalogue support by Gladstone Gallery.

 Marisa Merz: The Sky is a Great Space is made possible by lead support from Alice and Nahum Lainer and major support from Agnes Gund.
 Additional support is provided by The Kaleta A. Doolin Foundation, Dori and Charles Mostov, Glenstone Foundation, and Cindy and Howard Rachofsky.
 Media sponsorship by Cultured Magazine and KCET.